 Also recognized as a varsity team are the woodsmen.
-Comprised of three teams (2 men, 1 women), these teams compete on a tournament basis.
+Comprised of three teams (two for men, one for women), these teams compete on a tournament basis.
 They usually participate in five competitions during the year.

 Rules and Regulations

 General Regulations